docker-archive/docker-ce/README.md

 # Docker CE

-This repository hosts open source components of Docker Community Edition (CE) products.
+This repository hosts open source components of Docker CE products.
 The `master` branch serves to unify the upstream components on a regular basis.
 Long-lived release branches host the code that goes into a product version for the lifetime of the product.

 This repository is solely maintained by Docker, Inc.